 3. Foreign Education Providers Bill – let foreign universities tie up and invest in setting up campuses in India.
 The country may be producing huge numbers of graduates, but this would create extra capacity and improve research capabilities.

 4. Insurance Sector – let foreign investors invest upto 49%.
 The extra 23% jump will serve as a catalyst and enable more access of capital for the insurance sector.
+But it takes one to know the difference between the many kinds of insurances there are to mitigate any imminent ambiguity.

 Like I said, the UPA has a limited timeframe.
 Their general election is due in the first half of next year.
 Everyone knows that Manmohan Singh initiated the reform process in the early 90’s, he can leave a huge legacy if he delivers on substantive initiatives before the country goes to the polls.